mileistone/study_resources/modeling/supervised_learning/3d/temporal_action_recognition/README.md

         - random cropping
           - we randomly sample a clip from the full-length video
       - spatial
-        - scale jittering and random cropping
+        - scale jittering, random cropping and horizontal random flip
           - we randomly crop 224×224 pixels from a video, or its horizontal flip, with a shorter side randomly sampled in [256, 320] pixels
     - regularization
       - dropout